oracleimc/workshops/appdev/cloudnative/k8s/OKE/initial.setup.OKE2.md

 ### Getting User Auth Token ###

 1. Click on *'Burger Menu' on the top left > Scroll to Identity > Users*
-2. Click your user, in this my case 'api.user' to open the user details page.
+2. Click your **OWN** user, in this my case 'api.user' to open the user details page.

 3. Click on *Auth Tokens > Generate Token* as shown on the image below: